splace/3d/2004/gas/readme.md

 ## Bullet time
 	When calculation takes longer than frame rate, rate is reduced until accurate.
-	Faster PC results in less Bullet time.
+	A Faster PC results in less Bullet time.

 ## Chaos
-	Over time the Butterfly Effect will result in variations accumulating randomly.
+	Even though always starting the same, over time the Butterfly Effect results in runs diverging.